shroomlife/docker-https-proxy/README.md

     ports:
       - "80:80"
       - "443:443"
-  example.com:
+  webserver:
     container_name: example.com.proxy
     image: httpd:latest
 ```

-when your server is reached now at `example.com` all requests will be proxied to your httpd container.
+When your server with docker is contacted at `example.com` all requests will be proxied to your custom container on port 80.